Before packing, check this list of items prohibited from entering a particular country or region.

 What do I need to move to Australia?

-To move to Australia, secure a visa, arrange accommodation, ensure financial stability, and familiarise yourself with immigration requirements.
+To move to Australia, you need to secure a visa, arrange accommodation, ensure financial stability, and familiarise yourself with immigration requirements.
 Research visa options and prepare necessary documents.
 It's advisable to consult official Australian immigration resources for specific guidance.

 Other types of Australian visas